Integrations

 /helpShow all available commands

-Forward or quote any WhatsApp message and reply with /create.
-The quoted message becomes the ticket description automatically.
+Quote or forward any WhatsApp message and reply with /create.
+The quoted message becomes the ticket description automatically — no retyping needed.

-This is especially useful during customer calls or team chats — spot an issue, quote the message, and create a ticket without switching apps.
+This is especially useful during customer calls or team chats.
+Spot an issue, quote the message, send /create — and a tracked ticket exists before you hang up.

 Voice-to-text input

 WhatsApp's voice-to-text feature works with bot commands.
-Dictate /create Fix the payment timeout on checkout and WhatsApp transcribes it before sending — useful when you can't type.
+Dictate /create Fix the payment timeout on checkout and WhatsApp transcribes it before sending — useful when you are on the move and cannot type.

 Notifications

-Configure which events send a WhatsApp message.
-Go to Settings → Integrations → WhatsApp → Notification Settings.
+Choose which events send a WhatsApp message.
+Go to Settings → Integrations → WhatsApp → Notification Settings to configure.

 Test run completed

-Summary with pass / fail / blocked counts and a link to the full report.
+Summary with Pass / Fail / Blocked / Retest counts and a link to the full report.

-Alert when test failures exceed a configurable threshold in a run.
+Alert when test failures exceed a configurable percentage in a run.

 Ticket assigned to me